 Because insects are attracted to guano, some resort to covering the plant with an insect net.
 This will keep the insects off of your plant and has the added benefit of disguising the plant, making it possible to grow in a city on your backyard balcony.
 Just tell visitors that the plant under the net is a tea plant.
 Not a lot of people have ever seen a tea plant, so this white lie will work quite well.

-Have you ever used guano to grow?
-Share your experience with us in the comments.
+TELL US, have you ever used guano to grow?